YoungeunJo/news_community/README.md

 ## 🏠 About project
 - This News Community provides a summary of Naver sports news using CLOVA Summary, a text summarization API.</br>
-- Feel free to express your thoughts on sports news!
+- Feel free to express your thoughts on sports news without any burden to read full news articles!
 <br/>

 ## ⏲  Project duration